dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/s3-upload/index.md

   });
 }
 ```
-Sometimes, broswer caching can cause some errors with S3 and prevent S3 response Access-Control-Allow-Origin header in response.
-A hacky way to fix this is to change to url with the date and time before you make the api call.
-Add the following line before the return statement in the code above if you are running into a CORS policy error; to handle the eslint error, disable either inline or in .eslintrc:
+It is a good idea to try to make the filenames unique - one way to do that is to append some random characters.
+We can just use the current time.
+Add the following line before the return statement in the code above.

 ```js
 url += `?${(new Date()).getTime()}`;